 It’s no longer possible to deny that seasons are changing so perhaps it’s best to start winding down along with the temperatures and light.
-Hanging some dried lavender around the garden could be just the aromatherapy needed to help de-compress after a long day, or perhaps it will just make you smile.
-Regardless, it’s a quick weekend project that will leave you calm enough for an afternoon read or a good night’s sleep.
+Hanging a dried lavender wreath around the garden could be just the aromatherapy needed to help decompress after a long day, or perhaps it will just make you smile.
+Regardless, this lavender wreath is a quick weekend project that will leave you calm enough for an afternoon read or a good night’s sleep.

-twine or wire (in a colour that matches your flowers*)
+- twine or wire (in a color that matches your flowers*)

 The best part about this project is that you don’t need any special materials beyond what you can likely find around the house.
 Start by bending a wire coat hanger into a circular form.
 The hook of the hanger will be hidden when the wreath is complete, and it makes it easy to hang the wreath when finished.

 Gather a bunch of dried lavender and snip the ends with the scissors to get a nice neat edge.
 Secure the bunch to the form by winding the twine around it a few times and tying a knot. (*We’ve used green gardening wire for demonstration purposes, but a twine or wire colour that matches your dried flowers will have a much cleaner look in the end.)